Open-Systems-Pharmacology/OSPSuite.Documentation/Japanese_Population/Report.md

 ### 4.1.1 Demographics

 Japanese adult individuals are on average slightly smaller and have approximately 15% to 20% smaller body weight than adult Europeans.
-A comparison of growth charts for Caucasian children based on the CDC database ([Kuczmarski, 2000](# 6.#6-referencesith data for Japanese children ([Ogiu et al., 1997](# 6.
-R#6-referencesealed that the difference in body weight starts above an age of 14 to 15 years.
+A comparison of growth charts for Caucasian children based on the CDC database ([Kuczmarski, 2000](6-references) with data for Japanese children ([Ogiu et al., 1997](#6-references) revealed that the difference in body weight starts above an age of 14 to 15 years.
 Below this age, the differences in anthropometry between Europeans and Japanese children are marginal.
 This is visualized in **Figure 5‑1**.